 As a financial analyst, STDEV can be useful in using the annual rate of return on an investment to measure its volatility.
-A risky stock will show a higher standard deviation while a safer stock such as blue-chip company’s like Apple or Coca-Cola will show a lower standard deviation.
+A risky stock will show a higher standard deviation while a safer stock, such as blue-chip companies like Apple or Coca-Cola, will show a lower standard deviation.

 The STDEV function uses the following arguments:

-- Number1 (required argument) – It is the first number argument that corresponds to a sample of a population.
+Number1 (required argument) – This is the first number argument that corresponds to a sample of a population.

-- Number2 (optional argument) – It is a number argument that corresponds to a sample of a population.
+Number2 (optional argument) – This is a number argument that corresponds to a sample of a population.

 How to use the STDEV Function in Excel?